 Changing of Assignments

-Many teachers were forced to transition to online learning in 2020, and may have to go back to virtual learning at some point again.
+Many teachers were forced to transition to online learning in 2020 and may have to go back to virtual learning at some point again in the upcoming school year.
 Now that teachers know they can teach most of their subjects in a virtual way, they can plan to use less paper overall when they create assignments.
 Less printing costs means the school saves money, and less paper used is a win for our environment.
 Eustis Chair cares greatly about sustainability, and our hardwood chairs are an eco-friendly solution for your campus.

 We Can Help